kuanhsuh/jsSimonGame/README.md

 - Update playSequence fn
 - Add handler.userMove fb

-Not Done:
+3.12 Morning
+- Add handler Strict Mode
-- start button
+- Add handler start
-- strict mode
+- Improve UI

-- link to Audio
+### User Story

-User Story: I am presented with a random series of button presses.
+- [ ] User Story: I am presented with a random series of button presses.
 User Story: Each time I input a series of button presses correctly, I see the same series of button presses but with an additional step.

-User Story: I hear a sound that corresponds to each button both when the series of button presses plays, and when I personally press a button.
+- [ ] User Story: I hear a sound that corresponds to each button both when the series of button presses plays, and when I personally press a button.

-User Story: If I press the wrong button, I am notified that I have done so, and that series of button presses starts again to remind me of the pattern so I can try again.
+- [ ] User Story: If I press the wrong button, I am notified that I have done so, and that series of button presses starts again to remind me of the pattern so I can try again.

-User Story: I can see how many steps are in the current series of button presses.
+- [ ] User Story: I can see how many steps are in the current series of button presses.

-User Story: If I want to restart, I can hit a button to do so, and the game will return to a single step.
+- [ ] User Story: If I want to restart, I can hit a button to do so, and the game will return to a single step.

-User Story: I can play in strict mode where if I get a button press wrong, it notifies me that I have done so, and the game restarts at a new random series of button presses.
+- [ ] User Story: I can play in strict mode where if I get a button press wrong, it notifies me that I have done so, and the game restarts at a new random series of button presses.

-User Story: I can win the game by getting a series of 20 steps correct.
+- [ ] User Story: I can win the game by getting a series of 20 steps correct.
 I am notified of my victory, then the game starts over.

-Hint: Here are mp3s you can use for each button: https://s3.amazonaws.com/freecodecamp/simonSound1.mp3, https://s3.amazonaws.com/freecodecamp/simonSound2.mp3, https://s3.amazonaws.com/freecodecamp/simonSound3.mp3, https://s3.amazonaws.com/freecodecamp/simonSound4.mp3.